MoravianCollege/ComputerGraphicsF2018/common/README.md

 `equal(u, v)` - Checks if two vectors or matrices are equal to each other.
 `add(u, v)` - Element-wise addition of two vectors or matrices.
 `subtract(u, v)` - Element-wise subtraction of two vectors or matrices.
-`mult(u, v)` - Element-wise multiple of two vectors or matrices.
+`mult(u, v)` - Element-wise multiply of two vectors or matrices.
 `scale(s, u)` - Scale a vector or matrix `u` by a constant scale factor `s`.
 `flatten(v)` - Flattens a vector, matrix, or array of vectors into a `Float32Array`.
-Matrices are flattened down columns than across rows.
+Matrices are flattened down columns then across rows.

 ### Matrix Functions